solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 The same meteoritic stone has recently been subjected to a chemical analysis from another aspect.
 [Carl] Rammelsberg uses (_The Chemical Nature of the Meteorites_, papers of the Academy of Sciences in Berlin, for 1870 p.
 148 and following) as the result of the investigation performed by [Frank] Crook*: Composition:

-*) On the chemical constitution of the meteoric stones.
-Göttingen Dissert.
+*) On the Chemical Constitution of the [Ensisheim, Mauerkirchen, Shergotty, and Muddoor] Meteoric Stones.
+Göttingen Dissertation.
 (Not available to me).

 ...